 Gaile also loved to travel, specifically on cruises, especially when her husband Harry was alive.
 They were part of many cruising groups and she would spend a lot of time chatting with them online in between her many cruises around the world.
 Gaile was also a great cook.
 She taught her daughters to help out in the kitchen and would always lead the preparation for the holiday feasts for Thanksgiving and Christmas.
 She passed her cooking talents to her daughter Tammi, who has carried on the holiday traditions the last few years.
 Gaile ultimately loved spending time with her family and friends.
 In her stubbornness she fought to live life to the fullest and make the best of every moment with those she loved, even up until her very last days.

 Gaile leaves behind her daughters, Gladys Shaub (husband Gary) and Tammi Angelo, granddaughter Christie Wright (husband Curtis), great-grandson Isaiah Wright and soon-to-be great-granddaughter Simaya Wright, brother John Fusi (wife Susan) and many other extended family members and friends.
 May she Rest in Peace and her legacy live on forever!

 In lieu of flowers, the family requests donations to Companimals Pet Rescue, who is helping to find a loving home for Gaile’s cat, Precious.
 Their address is 1497 Flint Hill Road, Landenberg, PA 19350.Their website is www.companimals.org.
 Their PayPal Address is firstname.lastname@example.org.

 Thank you for supporting this worthy organization in Gaile’s Honor!

-To send flowers to Gaile's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gaile P. Smith, please visit our floral store.